 A dependent care account is like the 401(k) plan of the child care world.
 Through your employer, you set aside pretax dollars that you can use to pay your nanny, day care, or preschool bills during the year.
 All of the money you contribute to the account is exempt from federal taxes.
 Not all employers offer dependent care accounts, and you can't set one up on your own.
 If you're a self-employed sole proprietor, you can set up an account and treat yourself as the employee.

 Federal law sets limits on the amount you can contribute.
 Regardless of how many children they have, married couples filing jointly can contribute a maximum of $5,000 to a dependent care account.
 Single people or married couples filing separately can contribute up to $2,500.
 Your employer can set an amount lower than the federal maximum (say $2,000).

-Do your earnings limit how much can you claim?
 The amount you can use from your dependent care account is limited by your earned income.
 You cannot claim more than your earned income or your spouse's earned income, whichever is less.
-So, if you or your spouse is not working, you cannot use any of the money in the dependent care account.
+So if you or your spouse is not working, you cannot use any of the money in the dependent care account.